Non-UK domiciliaries: Inheritance tax issues and opportunities

 In English law, the significance of domicile goes beyond tax.
 In particular, a foreign domicile can affect succession to “movable” assets such as bank accounts and shares.
 Even where such assets are in the UK, the way they pass on the individual’s death may be affected by the succession law of his country of domicile.
 That law may contain “forced heirship” provisions which prevent the individual from disposing of his assets on death in the way that he wishes.

 However, it is probably fair to say that the most immediate impact of a foreign domicile is in relation to tax.
 Non-doms have a reduced exposure to UK taxation, in recognition of the fact that they are less closely connected to the UK than individuals who are domiciled within the UK.
-The tax advantages of being a non-dom are essentially twofold:
+The tax advantages of being a non-dom are essentially threefold:

-- the remittance basis of taxation; and
+- the remittance basis of taxation;

 This note focuses on the IHT advantages of being domiciled outside the UK.
 For a discussion of the income tax and CGT advantages of being a non-dom, please see our note “UK resident non-UK domiciliaries: the remittance basis”.